 Take depression, for example.
-In 2017, a study published in the journal Nature states that 47% of treatment resistant patients with depression showed positive results within just 5-weeks of treatment with psilosybin.
+In 2017, a study published in the journal Nature states that 47% of treatment-resistant patients with depression showed positive results within just 5-weeks of treatment with psilocybin.

-The outcomes of studies involving psilosybin are so promising that in 2018 John Hopkins University called for the drug to be removed from the list of Schedule 1 substances.
+The outcomes of studies involving psilocybin are so promising that in 2018 John Hopkins University called for the drug to be removed from the list of Schedule 1 substances.

 So, what does this mean for the less than humble Shroom?

-Despite this not move by Denver not being official legalization, this is a huge step forward.
+Despite this not being official magic mushroom legalization, this is a huge step forward.
 Many advocates for magic mushrooms are saying that they never thought they would see a move like this in their lifetimes.
 Always on the peripheral of the drug radar, magic mushrooms have never really shared the limelight that other drugs have shared over the years.
 This move by Colorado could change that.
 As research continues, this initial ordinance will certainly make headway for the drug and for even more research to happen.